CVE-2025-64155

 Remediation

-Proactive Monitoring: Monitor network traffic for anomalous TCP traffic patterns directed at the FortiSIEM appliance and audit system logs for unauthorized command execution.
+Proactive Monitoring: Monitor network traffic for anomalous TCP connections directed at the FortiSIEM infrastructure and inspect logs for unauthorized command execution patterns.

 Exploitation status